wtsi-hgi/hgi-vault/doc/design.md

 * Check the size of the archival queue exceeds the threshold, or `--force` is specified.
-  * If not, log appropraitely and exit.
+  * If not, log appropriately and exit.

 * Pull the entire contents of the archival queue, where each message represents a vault file staged for archival, and stream these,